 Circulation & Scheduling

-The Film and Video Collection is for use primarily in support of classroom teaching, curriculum, and research.
+The Film & Video Collection is for use primarily in support of classroom teaching, curriculum, and research.
 Films and videos may be scheduled in advance by University of Delaware faculty, staff, and graduate students for use in regularly scheduled University classes and for authorized programmatic functions.
-Videos may be checked out over the counter by University of Delaware faculty, staff, graduate and undergraduate students, and UD English Language Institute students based on availability.
-The Film and Video Collection is available for viewing in on-site audiovisual carrels by users with current University of Delaware ID cards, UD English Language Institute students, Delaware State University ID cards, Delaware Technical and Community College ID cards, or University of Delaware Library Public Borrower Cards.
+They may also be checked out over the counter by University of Delaware faculty, staff, graduate and undergraduate students, and UD English Language Institute students based on availability.
+Collection materials are available for viewing in on-site audiovisual carrels by users with current University of Delaware ID cards, UD English Language Institute students, Delaware State University ID cards, Delaware Technical and Community College ID cards, or University of Delaware Library Public Borrower Cards.

-Videos may be circulated over the Film and Video Collection service counter by University of Delaware faculty, exempt staff, and graduate students with a current UD I.D. based on availability for a fourteen-day period, with no renewals.
+Videos (including games) may be circulated at the Film & Video Collection Service Desk by University of Delaware faculty, exempt staff, and graduate students with a current UD I.D. based on availability for a fourteen-day period with no renewals.

-Osher Lifelong Learning Institute Members with valid University of Delaware I.D. cards may check out videos from the Film and Video Collection Service Desk or schedule videos in advance for classroom showings.
+Osher Lifelong Learning Institute Members with valid University of Delaware I.D. cards may check out videos from the Film & Video Collection Service Desk or schedule videos in advance for classroom showings.

-The media borrower is responsible for returning materials to the Film and Video Collection by closing time on the return date.
-During Film and Video Collection hours, please return media items to the Film and Video Collection service desk.
-Note: When the Film and Video Collection is closed, please return media items to the Morris Library Main Circulation Desk.
+The media borrower is responsible for returning materials to the Film & Video Collection by closing time on the return date.
+During Film & Video Collection hours, please return media items to the Film & Video Collection service desk.
+Note: When the Film & Video Collection is closed, please return media items to the Morris Library Main Circulation Desk.
 Do not return media items via the Book Drop.
 This may cause damage, for which the borrower is responsible.

-Please note: Selected VHS titles are now housed in the Library Annex (remote storage facility) to allow space for the growing DVD collection.
+Please note: Selected VHS titles are now housed in the Library Annex (remote storage facility).
 Item records in DELCAT Discovery will reflect which titles are off-site and require transit time.
-Please contact staff at (302) 831-8461 for assistance in retrieving these items or submit a Library Annex Request form, and allow at least one business day for materials to arrive at the Film and Video Collection service counter.
+Please contact staff at (302) 831-8461 for assistance in retrieving these items or submit a Library Annex Request form, and allow at least one business day for materials to arrive at the Film & Video Collection service counter.
 Videos held at the Library Annex are eligible for scheduling services described below.

 |Undergraduate Students and English Language Institute Students||3 Days||Limit 3 Items, No Renewals|

-Certain titles are restricted to use within the Film and Video Collection.
 Restricted titles are those which have been scheduled by faculty for use in classroom instruction or are rare / out of print.
-Undergraduate students, English Language Institute students, and non-exempt staff may view these titles in Film and Video Collection viewing carrels only.
+Undergraduate students, English Language Institute students, and non-exempt staff may view these titles in Film & Video Collection viewing carrels only.

 Faculty, exempt staff, and graduate students may check out restricted titles for instructional and research use.